David Ross Locke

 David Ross Locke (also known by his pseudonym Petroleum V. Nasby) (September 20, 1833 – February 15, 1888) was an American journalist and early political commentator during and after the American Civil War.

-Biography
+Life and career

 Early life

 Locke was born in Vestal, Broome County, New York, the son of Nathaniel Reed Locke and Hester Locke.

 Career

-He was apprenticed at age 12 to the newspaper, the Democrat in Cortland County, New York.

-Following a seven-year apprenticeship, he tramped around until his next protracted stay, with the Pittsburgh Chronicle.
-Around 1855, Locke started, with others, the Plymouth, Ohio Herald.
+He was apprenticed at age 12 to the Democrat in Cortland County, New York.
+Following a seven-year apprenticeship, he "tramped around" (meaning he was an itinerant printer) until a protracted stay with the Pittsburgh Chronicle.
+Around 1855, Locke started, with others, the Plymouth (Ohio) Herald.

 On March 20, 1856, he became the editor of the Bucyrus Journal.
-By 1861 he had purchased and was the editor of The Jeffersonian in Findlay, Ohio, where he began writing his Nasby letters.
+By 1861, he had purchased and was the editor of The Jeffersonian in Findlay, Ohio, where he began writing his Nasby letters.
+From October 15, 1865, he edited and wrote for the Toledo Blade in Toledo, Ohio, which he purchased in 1867.

-In 1861 Locke revived the Hancock Jeffersonian in Findlay, Ohio until he left in 1865 to edit the Toledo Blade.

-Locke was in Bucyrus, Ohio when the Civil War began.
-Following the war, from October 15, 1865 he edited and wrote for the Toledo Blade in Toledo, Ohio, which he purchased in 1867.